anjaligopal/qpcrtools_python/README.md

 # qPCR Tools

 Contains a set of qPCR scripts used for interfacing with the Quant Studio software, and analyzing results.
-Currently all in python, an R version will also exist soon.
+This version is in python; an R version exists [here](https://github.com/anjaligopal/qpcrtools_r).

 Main files:
 * plate_setup.py: code for how to create plate layouts for QuantStudio based on a plate layout excel file.